Southern Collard Greens

 Historically, African American were resourceful and used every part of the food cooked and collard greens pot likker was no exception.
 Pot likker was a way to turn what might seem like leftover liquid into a delicious and nutritious part of the meal.
 You can drink Pot likker directly, sop with cornbread, use it as a soup base or flavor enhancer.
 Whatever you do don’t discard it or you will be missing out on one of the best part of collard greens.

-Collard greens
+Southern Collard greens

-How To Make Collard Greens
+How To Make Southern Collard Greens

 Every family’s collard greens recipe is different.
 I make my recipe the same way my mom made hers and her mom made hers.
-I start with fresh collard greens and I trim them by removing the tough stems.
+I start with fresh greens and I trim them by removing the tough stems.
 I then thoroughly wash them to remove the debris from the growing field.
 Bags of greens can be used as an alternative to fresh.
 After the greens are washed and cleaned it is now time to get all the other ingredients prepared and ready.
 I cut my onions and garlic then measure out my seasoning and vinegar.
 Now the only thing left is to cook my greens to perfection.

 Another key in preparing to cook greens is the use of meat.
 While green can be cooked without meat as a vegan/vegetarian option, It is traditionally cooked with meat.
 Traditionally, I use ham hocks, smoked turkey (a non-pork option) or slices bacon.
 Using meat to cook with your greens have several benefits.
 Meat enhances the flavor of greens that helps to balance any bitterness.
 Meat also helps to tenderize the greens and it adds texture to the greens.

-Watch the Video for Collard Greens Recipe
+Watch the Video for Southern Collard Greens Recipe

 Jump to Recipe Print Recipe